BG3-Community-Library-Team/bg3-community/Tutorials/Screen-Archery/screen-archery-guide-part-1.md

 ## Tips

-- UI: hit F10 to hide it
 - quicksave often, especially before engaging in a conversation, going to camp, or initiating a long rest
 - reload your favourites and make a hard save to keep and able to access a specific situation or location again

-## Terminology

 ## Tools